 Domestic Violence Sentencing in Los Angeles

-Obviously, this is one of the biggest thing on people's minds when they have a domestic violence case pending against them — what is ultimately going to be their sentence.
-In other words, what are going to be the ramifications of what happened?
+This is one of the biggest things on people's minds when they have a domestic violence case pending against them — what is ultimately going to be their sentence.
+In other words, what will be the ramifications of what happened?
 How is it going to impact their life now and into the future?

-For example, like the person's criminal record, how bad the injuries were, whether it's a felony or a misdemeanor and the perception of the prosecutors and the judge as far as what you did and how they think it needs to be dealt with punishment-wise.
+For example, the person's criminal record, how bad the injuries were, whether it's a felony or a misdemeanor, and the prosecutors and the judge's perception of what you did and how they think it needs to be dealt with punishment-wise.

 Custody Time for Domestic Violence Conviction

-Some of the punishments you're going to be looking at, number one probably the worse punishment, would be custody time.
-If it's a misdemeanor, you're typically looking at county jail time.
+Some of the punishments you're looking at, probably the worst, would be custody time.
+If it's a misdemeanor, you typically look at county jail time.

-In Los Angeles county for example, that's some serious time because county jail is overcrowded.
-I don't think they really consider whether they're going to mix you with somebody who's in there for a real serious crime or not.
+In Los Angeles County, for example, that's some serious time because the county jail is overcrowded.
+I don't think they consider whether they will mix you with somebody in there for a serious crime.
 Everybody has just been there together.

 They don't typically segregate somebody because they have a domestic violence case in the county jail.
-So, you're going to be in there with people who have committed very serious crimes..
-So, obviously that punishment is one of the more concerning ones to most people.
+So, you will be in there with people who have committed very serious crimes.
+So, that punishment is one of the most concerning ones for most people.

-If you're convicted of a felony and there's great bodily injury for example, you're looking at spending time in prison.
+If you're convicted of a felony and there's great bodily injury, for example, you're looking at spending time in prison.
 So, jail time is a real concern.
-One thing that's a problem as far as jail time goes is usually in LA county people are doing a fraction of the time in jail because of the overcrowding.
+One problem regarding jail time is that people in LA County usually spend a fraction of the time in jail because of the overcrowding.

 But for domestic violence cases, in my experience, the sheriffs will typically hold those people in custody longer than the rest of the population in county jail.
 So that's another concern that most people have.